-Double majoring or minoring in Business or Graphic Communication may also be of interest to Fine Art students.
+Double majoring or minoring in Business or Graphic Communication may also be of interest to Fine Art o Bachelor of Arts Requirements

 - Students must take 8 credits in the same modern language (MLL) other than English, this does not include American Sign Language.
-Carroll University will accept a total of 8 transferred credits from another college/university as long as all 8 credits are completed in the same language. - International students who have English as their second language should contact the Registrar concerning the Modern Language requirement. - MAT106 or higher - o ENG170 - · Degree requirements cannot be waived.
+Carroll University will accept a total of 8 transferred credits from another college/university as long as all 8 credits are completed in the same language. - International students who have English as their second language should contact the Registrar concerning the Modern Language requirement. - MAT106 or higher - ENG170 - Degree requirements cannot be waived.